Buy One Get One 20% off every day.

 Condition: No damage to the glass though it has traces of gold and black paint worn away years ago.
 One of the prisms is chippped, the tips look good.

 6 ounce size, very long stem, 7 3/4 inches tall.
-Floral and criss cross cut patterns with beautifully faceted stem with diagonal punty cuts.
+Blown bowl with floral and criss cross cut patterns.
+Faceted stem with diagonal punty cuts.

-They are not marked but obviously high quality.
-The flower makes me think they are 1960s Bohemian or Czech crystal.
-A nice thing is the stem is unusually thick at the base of the bowl, which makes it much less likely to break.
+A shop visitor has one with a label that says "genuine lead crystal, hand cut and made in Germany."
+The flower makes me think they are 1960s.
+A nice thing is the stem is unusually thick at the base of the bowl, which makes them less likely to break.